PEZ/clojure-clr-starter/README.md

 ## About the Leiningen `project.clj` file

-It might look like this is a Leiningen project, but Leiningen is only used to download dependencies and build a classpath (CLOJURE_LOAD_PATH in ClojureCLR's case).
+It might look like this is a Leiningen project, but Leiningen is only used to download dependencies and build a CLOJURE_LOAD_PATH (ClojureCLR's version of the classpath).

-The `docker compose up` command will result in the creation of a directory `dependencies` in the root of the repository with the unpacked jar files for the dependencies identified and downloaded by Leiningen.
-And the directories there will be added to the load path.
+The `docker compose up` command will result in the creation of a directory `dependencies` in the root of the repository with:
+1. The unpacked jar files for the dependencies identified and downloaded by Leiningen
+1. A `loadpath.sh` file, that will be sourced by [the script](docker/start-repl.sh) starting the REPL

 ## WIP

-I know almost nothing about .Net and actually have no clue what I am doing.
+I know almost nothing about .Net and actually have not much clue what I am doing.
 Expect this project to change as I figure things out a bit.

 ClojureCLR is also work in progress as is the nrepl server we are using here.